NicolasThierion/aspectjs/packages/httyped-client/README.md

     }

     @Get()
-    @TypeHint("UserPost") // can also use the TypeHint annotation select an appropriate mapper async getUserPosts() {
+    @TypeHint("UserPost") // can also use the TypeHint annotation to select an appropriate mapper async getUserPosts() {
       return abstract<UserPost>();
     }